-The Chair: Mr Margrave, do I understand you do not wish to move Item 50?
+The Chair.
+Mr Margrave, do I understand you do not wish to move Item 50?

-Sam Margrave: I do not wish to move any further amendments that I have made on this Standing Order paper.
-It is up to Synod if they want to retain and discuss the motion by division.
+Sam Margrave: I do not wish to move any further amendments that I have made on please.

 The Chair: I think we will move on.